Leanza Cornett: Career

 Cornett was the first actress to play a live-action version of Ariel, the title character from The Little Mermaid, at the "Voyage of The Little Mermaid" show at Disney's Hollywood Studios at Walt Disney World Resort in 1991.
-She was also a member of the contemporary Christian music group Area Code, which released their single album, One Big World, before Leanza's big break.
+She was also a member of the contemporary Christian music group Area Code, which released their single album, One Big World, before Cornett's big break.

-Cornett also served as a host for several television shows, including Entertainment Tonight (1994-1995), New Attitudes (1998), and Who Wants to Marry a Multi-Millionaire?
+She also served as a host for several television shows, including Entertainment Tonight (1994-1995), New Attitudes (1998), and Who Wants to Marry a Multi-Millionaire?
 (2000).
-She made television guest appearances in television series such as Melrose Place, The Tick, CSI, and Saved by the Bell, and Fear Factor.
+Cornett made television guest appearances in television series such as Melrose Place, The Tick, CSI, and Saved by the Bell, and Fear Factor.
 In addition, she served as a reporter for Animal Planet's coverage of the Eukanuba AKC National Dog Show programs, and hosted the "On The Block" show on DIY Network.

 Her stage credits included Barefoot in the Park, Godspell, The Best Little Whorehouse in Texas, Bye Bye Birdie, and Voyage of the Little Mermaid.